Tien Chiu

 A couple days ago, I was weaving merrily along, pounding through yardage at a rapid clip, when suddenly shaft #17 started floating.
 It would work correctly for an inch or so, then float again, requiring laborious unweaving.
 I struggled with it for several hours and then gave up in disgust.
 I’d had this problem before, but none of the usual tricks – cleaning the dust out of the dobby box, removing and replacing the dobby box, etc. – worked.

-So last night, Mike was kind enough to (with a little help from me) replace the solenoid.
+So last night, B. was kind enough to (with a little help from me) replace the solenoid.
 I had purchased two new solenoids from AVL previously, so we had enough to replace it + keep a spare on hand in case of future recurrence.
 It took about an hour, mostly because we weren’t sure precisely how the pins were removed, but we got it in and working.
 I’ve only woven about 1″ so far so I don’t know if it’s permanently fixed, but I’m sincerely hoping this fixes the problem.

 At this point, of course, there is essentially no chance of my finishing all the yardage before heading up to Laura’s.
 This doesn’t bother me too much, though, as I’ve realized I would have to cut the yardage off anyway within a couple of yards.
 I’m running out of yarn on the cone I’ve been working from!
 I have enough to do about another 2.5 yards and that’s it.
 And since I bought the yarn remaindered and it has no dyelot marked on it, there’s no guarantee that the next cone will match.
 They look like the exact same color when comparing the cones, but, well, you know how that goes.